syncfusion-content/maui-docs/MAUI/RadialGauge/axes.md

 * `TextColor` – Allows to customize the color of the labels.
 * `FontAttributes` – Allows to specify the font attribute for labels.
 * `FontSize` – Allows to specify the font size for labels.
+* `FontFamily` – Allows to specify the various font families for labels.

 {% tabs %}